Localization in quiver moduli spaces: Generalities

-and check that a representation $X$ is semistable in the former sense if and only if it is $\tilde{\Theta}$-semistable in the sense of King.\\Denote the set of semistable (resp. stable) points by $R^{ss}_d(Q)$ (resp. $R^s_d(Q)$).
-In this situation we have the following theorem going back to Mumford's GIT and which was proved by King, see $\cite{mum}$, $\cite{kin}$: \begin{satz} \begin{enumerate} \item The set of stable points $R^s_d(Q)$ is an open subset of the set of semistable points $R^{ss}_d(Q)$, which is an open subset of $R_d(Q)$. \item There exists a categorical quotient $M^{ss}_d(Q):=R^{ss}_d(Q)//G_d$.
-Moreover, $M^{ss}_d(Q)$ is a projective variety. \item There exists a geometric quotient $M^{s}_d(Q):=R_d^{s}(Q)/G_d$, which is a smooth subvariety of $M^{ss}_d(Q)$. \end{enumerate} \end{satz} For a detailed description of the theory of quotients see $\cite{muk}$.
-We just briefly treat the construction.\\ We obtain the quotient $M^{ss}_d(Q)$ called moduli space in what follows by defining a character $\chi$ of $G_d$ by where $\Theta$ is the linear form obtained from the previous consideration.\\For an affine variety $X$ the set of $\chi^n$-semi-invariants of weight $\chi^n$ is defined by
+It is easy to check that the representation $X$ is semistable (resp. stable) in the former sense if and only if it is $\tilde{\Theta}$-semistable (resp. $\tilde{\Theta}$-stable).

+Denote the set of semistable (resp. stable) points by $R^{ss}_d(Q)$ (resp. $R^s_d(Q)$).
+In this situation we have the following theorem going back to Mumford's GIT and which was proved by King, see \cite{mum}, \cite{kin}: \begin{satz} \begin{enumerate} \item The set of stable points $R^s_d(Q)$ is an open subset of the set of semistable points $R^{ss}_d(Q)$, which is an open subset of $R_d(Q)$. \item There exists a categorical quotient $M^{ss}_d(Q):=R^{ss}_d(Q)//G_d$.
+Moreover, $M^{ss}_d(Q)$ is a projective variety. \item There exists a geometric quotient $M^{s}_d(Q):=R_d^{s}(Q)/G_d$, which is a smooth open subvariety of $M^{ss}_d(Q)$. \end{enumerate} \end{satz} Note that the set of semistable (resp. stable) points of $R_d(Q)$ can be empty.
+For a detailed description of the theory of quotients see \cite{muk}.
+We just briefly treat the construction.
+All statements about algebraic groups applied in this paper can for instance be found in \cite{spr} or \cite{hum}.

+We obtain the quotient $M^{ss}_d(Q)$ called moduli space in what follows by defining a character $\chi$ of $G_d$ by where $\Theta$ is the linear form obtained from the previous consideration.